 A complaint is logged on Monday, forwarded on Tuesday, clarified on Wednesday, and finally reaches the right supervisor on Thursday.
 By then, the person has repeated the concern twice and the family has lost confidence.
-Strong complaint signal systems need routing models that move concerns to the right decision-maker before delay becomes a quality risk.
+Strong complaints as quality signals systems need routing models that move concerns to the right decision-maker before delay becomes a quality risk.

-Good routing prevents complaints from waiting in the wrong inbox.
+Good routing prevents complaints from waiting in the wrong inbox — and prevents responsibility from becoming unclear while the underlying risk continues.

 Routing is not only administrative flow.
 It is a control point that connects complaint intake with audit review and continuous improvement.
-In a wider quality improvement and learning system, routing must show who owns the concern, who must be informed, what escalation applies, and how leaders know the issue did not stall.
+In a wider Quality Improvement & Learning System, routing must show who owns the concern, who must be informed, what escalation applies, and how leaders know the issue did not stall.

 Why Complaint Routing Needs Design